gihanmarasingha/autogradinglean/README.md

 [setting up a classroom](#setting-up-a-classroom) and [establishing the roster mapping](#establishing-the-roster-mapping) to get started.

-Download the classroom roster (usually called 'classroom_roster.csv')
+Download the classroom roster (usually called 'classroom_roster.csv') and place it `~/myclassdir`.
+Likewise get the file from your student record system (say 'realanalysis_students.csv') and place it in the same directory.

 ### Creating the configuration file